-As referred in the introduction that the corporate compliance framework consists of three key components: Compliance Chart, Compliance Advisory and Compliance Scorecard.
-The Compliance Chart is a vital part of the Framework and every organization shall give more focus on the preparation of the compliance chart.
-The compliance chart of a company is prepared after considering the operations and the structure of the company as the compliance requirements for an organization is based on the type of organization, activity of the organization, industry, sector in which the company operates and laws which are specifically applicable to the company.
+As referred in the introduction that the corporate compliance framework consists of three key components: the Compliance Chart, Compliance Advisory and Compliance Scorecard and the Compliance Chart is a vital part of the Framework, the company should give more focus on the preparation of the compliance chart.
+The compliance chart of the company is prepared after considering the operations and the structure of the company as the compliance requirement for an organization is based on the type of company, activity of the company, Industry, Sector in which the company operates and laws which are specifically applicable to the company.